The Astorian is the news source for Clatsop County, Oregon. Packed with local news, sports, editorials, weather and more.

 In 1881, Ireland sold the paper to John F. Halloran and Pitman W. Parker.
 The paper would change hands several times until 1930, when it merged with the Astoria Evening Budget, a separate paper founded in 1893 by Oscar W. Dunbar and John Gratke.

 In more than 140 years, the Astorian – be it Morning, Evening, Budget, Tri-Weekly or Daily – has changed.
-News used to come to the remote city of Astoria by horse and buggy; now, high-speed computers and satellite links transmit news from around the world.
-Gone forever are the days of hand-engraved and hand-set type and pictures; our journalists write and edit local stories, compose headlines and design pages on desktop computers.
+News used to come to the remote city of Astoria by horse and buggy; now, high-speed internet transmits news from around the world.
+Gone forever are the days of hand-engraved and hand-set type and pictures; our journalists write and edit local stories, compose headlines and design pages –print and web–on desktop computers and cell phones.

 However, some things never change.
 The names and places in the articles and advertisements from that July 1, 1873 issue are familiar.
 Gearhart, Van Dusen, and Flavel can be found in the Astorian today.